87

 Registered Nursing

 Registered Nursing is Chamberlain Missouri's only program: 94 graduates, $83,188 year-one, $96,132 four-year, debt-to-earnings ratio of 0.471 (ROI grade C+).
-Median debt of $39,146 is the highest in this batch for a nursing program and significantly above the $20,919 institutional median -- likely reflecting that nursing students at Chamberlain borrow more to fund a more expensive program.
+Median debt of $39,146 is the highest in our dataset for a nursing program and significantly above the $20,919 institutional median - likely reflecting that nursing students at Chamberlain borrow more to fund a more expensive program.
 The C+ grade rather than B reflects the elevated debt relative to strong earnings.
 At $83k year-one, the earnings are competitive with Missouri public nursing programs; the debt load is not.

 How Graduates Do